America’s Heart Shines Through—Even at Assassination Attempt

 I was one of those people.

-I was standing in what reporters call “the bumper” with my daughter and son-in-law—the well that runs the perimeter of the stage used primarily by photojournalists, who suddenly found themselves documenting for posterity the moment when a gunman opened fire.
+I was standing in what reporters call “the bumper” with my daughter and son-in-law—the well that runs the perimeter of the stage, used primarily by photojournalists, who suddenly found themselves documenting for posterity the moment when a gunman opened fire.

-Most of them were dressed in some sort of patriotic theme, all of them believing they were doing their part in something bigger than themselves.
-Donald Trump’s great gift to middle America is that he communicates that they matter and that they are seen, which is why they are willing to spend four hours in 90-degree heat just to catch a glimpse of the man and hear his message to them.
+Most of them were dressed in some sort of patriotic theme, all of them believing that they were doing their part in something bigger than themselves.
+Former President Trump’s great gift to middle America is that he communicates that they matter and that they are seen, which is why they are willing to spend four hours in 90-degree heat just to catch a glimpse of the man and hear his message to them.

 An hour after the all-clear came through, they let us out of the holding area.
-By that time the entire field had been cleared.
-I missed the process but the evidence of left-behind purses, phones, and even a wheelchair left a trail showing that the exodus was one of urgency.
+By that time, the entire field had been cleared.
+I missed the process, but the evidence of left-behind purses, phones, and even a wheelchair left a trail showing that the exodus was one of urgency.

 It took another hour for law enforcement to let us out of the parking lot, where a telling thing happened: People got out and talked to each other.
-They shared water bottles and hugs and relief when word spread to the parking field that the former president was going to be okay.
+They shared water bottles and hugs and relief when word spread to the parking field that the former president was going to be OK.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.